Asymptotics of characters of symmetric groups: structure of Kerov character polynomials: Technical lemmas

 has the same properties.
 It follows that $P-\widetilde{P}$ has degree at most $p-2$ which takes the same value for all $a\in\{1,\dots,p-1\}$ hence it must be equal to the constant.
 It follows that $\widetilde{P}=P$.

 Therefore

-Observation that $B_3=R_3$ finishes the proof for the third expression.
+Observation that $B_3=R_3$ finishes the proof for the third expression. \end{proof}

-We leave it as an exercise to check that the proof for the last expression can be adapted to cover the cases of the first two expressions as well.
-It is interesting that for the first two expressions we managed to find combinatorial proofs while for the last expression there seems to be no natural candidate for a combinatotial approach. \end{proof}
+It is interesting that for the first two expressions we managed to find combinatorial proofs while for the last expression there seems to be no natural candidate for a combinatorial approach.